Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems

 Since the test functions are discontinuous,~\eqref{eq:scheme_global} can be localized in time.
 Indeed, we can equivalently reformulate it as a time stepping via

 for all $\phi \in \rP_{k-1}(I_i;\BS)$ and all $i=1,\dots,m$. \end{scheme}

-\begin{remark} \begin{enumerate}[label = (\alph*)] \item The $L^2$-projection in the term $b$ is not essential, and in particular has no relevance in case $b$ is state-independent. \item In the special case that $j,r$ are bilinear and that $\eta$ is the identity, i.e., $\mathcal{H}$ is quadratic, the $L^2$-projection in~\eqref{eq:scheme_global} vanishes.
+\begin{remark} \begin{enumerate}[label = (\alph*)] \item The $L^2$-projection in the term $b$ is not essential, and it has no relevance in case $b$ is state-independent. \item In the special case that $j,r$ are bilinear and that $\eta$ is the identity, i.e., $\mathcal{H}$ is quadratic, the $L^2$-projection in~\eqref{eq:scheme_global} vanishes.
 Therefore, it is straightforward to see, that the method reduces to the standard continuous Petrov--Galerkin method in this case.
 In particular, for $k = 1$ and midpoint quadrature rule the scheme reduces to the implicit midpoint method. \item Let us briefly discuss under which conditions the terms in~\eqref{eq:scheme_global} are well-defined.
 For this purpose we assume that a discrete solution $\zh \in \rV_{k}^c(I_\tau;\BS) \subset C(I;\BS)$ satisfies that $\eta(\zh) \in C(I;\BS)$.
 Consequently, by Lemma~\ref{lem:Pi-stab} we have that $\Pi \eta(\zh) \in \rV_{k-1} (I_\tau;\BS)$, i.e., in particular it is piecewise continuous.
 The same is true for $\phi$, and with continuity of $\bilJ$ in both arguments, it follows that $\bilJ(\Pi \eta(\zh),\phi)$ is piecewise continuous in time with respect to $I_\tau$.
 Therefore, the quadrature is well-defined, and the arguments of the other terms on the right-hand side proceed analogously.
 The left-hand side is well-defined thanks to $\partial_t \zh, \phi \in \rV_{k-1}(I_\tau;\BS)$ and the fact that $\BS \hookrightarrow Z$.

 The scheme can also be considered without the quadrature, by integrating over $I_i$ rather than using a quadrature $Q_i$.
-Integrability of all terms follows by the above arguments and the stability properties of $\Pi$ in Lemma~\ref{lem:Pi-stab}. \item For practical purposes the $L^2$-projection has to be computed using a further quadrature formula to approximate $\int_{I_i} \skp{\eta(\zh)}{g} \dt$ for any $\phi \in \mathcal{P}_{k-1}(I_i;Z)$, cf.~\eqref{def:L2proj}. \end{enumerate} \end{remark}
+Integrability of all terms follows by the above arguments, by the estimates in Assumption~\ref{as:problem-general}~\ref{itm:forms}, and by the stability properties of~$\Pi$ in Lemma~\ref{lem:Pi-stab}. \item For practical purposes the $L^2$-projection has to be computed using a further quadrature formula to approximate $\int_{I_i} \skp{\eta(\zh)}{g} \dt$ for any $\phi \in \mathcal{P}_{k-1}(I_i;Z)$, cf.~\eqref{def:L2proj}. \end{enumerate} \end{remark}